Robin Sachs

 Robin Sachs (5 February 1951 – 1 February 2013) was an English actor, active in the theatre, television and films.
 He was also known for his voice-over work in films and video games.

 Born to a theatrical family, Sachs studied at the Royal Academy of Dramatic Art in London, and made a theatrical and screen career, working his way up from supporting parts in the 1970s to leading roles from the 1980s.
-He made his later career in America, and became known for his role of Ethan Rayne in the television series Buffy the Vampire Slayer.
+He made his later career in the United States, and became known for his role of Ethan Rayne in the television series Buffy the Vampire Slayer.

 Early life and early career

 Sachs was born in London, the elder of two sons of the South African-born actor Leonard Sachs and the English actress Eleanor Summerfield.
 His father was Jewish.
 After leaving school he studied at the Royal Academy of Dramatic Art, after which he followed the traditional route of provincial repertory and touring before being cast in supporting roles in West End productions during the 1970s, including Pirandello's Henry IV, with Rex Harrison; Pericles, with Derek Jacobi, and Pinero's The Gay Lord Quex, with Judi Dench, directed by John Gielgud.